james.chang [about] [experience] [projects] [now] résumé.pdf ↓

 The software landscape had two bad options: legal-services firms selling hour-based consulting (slow, not scalable), or generic compliance SaaS built for public companies (overkill, expensive, nothing to do with how an importer actually operates).
 There was a gap for product-shaped software built from the importer's real workflow.

-I started Aleph Co. and shipped Aleph Compliance for that gap.
-The judgment was sequencing: build FSVP first because it’s the most technical and has the sharpest enforcement gradient; add CPSIA/CPC next because children’s-product importers are the most pain-aware buyers; Prop 65 and PFAS on top, because once the audit framework exists, each new regulation is an incremental module rather than a rebuild.
+I started Aleph Co. and shipped Aleph into that gap.
+The judgment was sequencing: build FSVP first because it's the most technical and has the sharpest enforcement gradient; add CPSIA/CPC next because children's-product importers are the most pain-aware buyers; Prop 65 and PFAS on top, because once the audit framework exists, each new regulation is an incremental module rather than a rebuild.

 What I'd do differently.
 I originally shipped under the name "FSVP Pro" — accurate for v1, but too narrow.
 Rebranding to Aleph Co. mid-build cost weeks I didn't need to spend.
 I should have named it for the shape of the platform, not the shape of the first module.